share this post

 Crepe Ingredients in small bowls on a table with labels

-• All-purpose flour – this refers to white wheat flour.
+• All-Purpose Flour – Use white wheat flour.
 Other options are white spelt flour or white whole-wheat flour.
+For other flour options, try my Gluten-Free Crepes, Almond Flour Crepes, or Coconut Flour Crepes.

 • Sugar or sugar-free alternatives like Monk fruit crystal sweetener or erythritol.

-• Vanilla essence – most often, the crepe batter is flavored with vanilla extract or orange blossom flower water.
+• Vanilla Essence – The crepe batter is flavored with vanilla extract or orange blossom flower water.

 Making The Classic French Crepe Batter

-1. Add the flour, eggs, salt, vanilla extract, melted butter, and sugar into a large mixing bowl.
+1. Add the flour, eggs, salt, vanilla extract, melted butter, and sugar into a large mixing bowl (photo 1)

-2. Use a whisk or an electric mixer to gradually beat the milk until a smooth batter forms with no lumps.
+2. Use a whisk or an electric mixer to gradually beat the milk until a smooth batter forms with no lumps (photo 2).
 A crepe batter is always thinner than a pancake batter recipe, and that’s normal.
 Let the batter rest for 10 minutes.
 Meanwhile, warm the non-stick crepe pan.

 Spreading The Crepe Batter